arialdomartini/arialdomartini.github.io/_posts/emacs/2025-01-27-emacs-imenu.md

 Imenu.

 ### imenu-generic-expression
-So,/ this is the case in which `imenu--generic-function` is passed the regular expressions defined in `imenu-generic-expression`.
+So, this is the case in which `imenu--generic-function` is passed the regular expressions defined in `imenu-generic-expression`.
 I'm curious to inspect both.
 Notice that `imenu--generic-function` is private, so it's not meant to be modified. `imenu-generic-expression`, instead, is